Baxter Stadium

 Crowds weren’t usually much of a problem here.

-That's mainly because the park is in the middle of nowhere.
+That's mainly because the park was in the middle of nowhere.

-The Catskill Cougars opened play in the Northeast League in 1995 (with a different name), but lasted no more than five seasons in two leagues.
-They did so by finding one of the few level patches of ground in appropriately named Mountaindale, in the Sullivan County Catskills.
+The Catskill Cougars opened play in the Northeast League in 1995 (with a different name), but lasted no more than five seasons in two independent leagues.
+They did so by finding one of the few level patches of ground near the appropriately named hamlet of Mountaindale, within the Town of Fallsburg in the Sullivan County Catskills.

 Team ownership believed it could make money by bringing in groups from the many summer camps in the area.
 This led to one of the oddest phenomena I’ve ever observed at a ball game: an attempt to rally the home team by singing “Hava Nagila”.